Ghostkeeper/MetaProgrammingWorkshop/notes.md

 	>>> q.extruders
 	'blue'
 	```
-3. We can do something about that: descriptors.
+3. We can do something about that: Properties (type of descriptor).
+Show m2properties.py.
+4. Lots of code repetition!
+We can write our own descriptors.
 Add at the top of m2data.py:
 	```
 	class Descriptor:
 		def __init__(self, name):